 Vertical viewing angles rarely matter, its monitors can be above or below the eyes, and the TV is usually viewed in the center, as far as the vertical is concerned.

 All these points should be taken with caution.
-Technology is far advanced and the difference on these points between VA and IPS is small.
+Technology is far advanced and the difference in these points between VA and IPS is small.

 Especially if you compare a cheap TV with a VA matrix and an expensive one with an IPS screen, or vice versa.
 So you can choose in favor of IPS.
 But if you compare the two technologies, taking into account the equality of other characteristics such as backlighting, response time, and processor performance, then you will make a more accurate choice.
 And it will most likely be in favor of the VA matrix, because of the contrast.

-But LG uses IPS matrix in its LCD models, and the owners of these TVs are satisfied.
-Samsung uses the VA matrix, and their customers are also happy.
+But LG uses the IPS matrix in its LCD models, and the owners of these TVs are satisfied.
+Samsung uses the VA matrix, and its customers are also happy.
 So do not conclude in advance.
 If this is an important question for you, then go to the store and compare.